mattkhoo-wg/website-sharer-a3/README.md

-I added ann input field for the user to have their name related to their post.
+I added an input field for the user to have their name related to their post.
 When the posts are loaded their name will appear with it at the top.

 I did this on my own